About Darrin Berkley

 Darrin is an expert level chess player with the U.S. Chess Federation (USCF) and currently ranks in the top 5% of chess players in the United States.
 He has been playing chess competitively for over 25 years.

-At Howard Community College, Darrin serves as the chess club advisor.
+At Howard Community College, Darrin served as the chess club advisor.
 He’s always willing to talk with students on how to cope with losing in chess — and the perseverance necessary to be successful.